If you’re considering a Bull Terrier as a pet, you may be wondering,

 - Lack of stimulation

-A lack of stimulation can also lead Bull Terriers to develop other OCD behaviors like excessive barking, nervousness, tail chasing, and other destructive actions.
+A lack of stimulation can also lead Bull Terriers to develop OCD behaviors like excessive barking, nervousness, tail chasing, and other destructive actions.

 If you can give them that, you should be able to curb their behaviors quite quickly.